w3f/Grants-Program/applications/cheersland.md

 * **Estimated duration:** 4 weeks
 * **FTE:**  4
 * **Costs:** $4,000 DAI

+**Goal - Implement Multi-asset Staking Platform and the second game.**
+We will develop the multi-asset staking module and deploy the Staking Contract on Plasm.
+When users stake tokens as required, the contract will count HPs based on their staking status.
+All contracts will be released and used after the audit is completed.
+We will develop the Multi-asset Staking Platform and open several staking pools including DOT and KSM first.
+Players can earn HPs by staking a certain amount of DOT or KSM and use them in the game.
+Our game dev team will develop a new classic game for the Polkadot ecosystem, similar to the Crypto Pirates deployed on BSC, which will adopt the same business model and anti-cheating algorithm.

+We will optimize UI and allow players to have a more cheerful gaming experience.
+**Therefore, under this milestone, our deliverables include:**
+- Multi-asset Staking Contract
+- Multi-asset Staking Platform supporting staked asset such as DOT and kSM
+- Classic games deployed in the Polkadot ecosystem

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |